Quasi-isometric rigidity of three manifold groups: Canonical splittings

 We describe well-known splittings of manifolds and their counterparts for finitely presented groups and show the quasi-isometric invariance of those splittings.
 This provides the first step in the proof of Theorems \ref{thm:main1} and \ref{thm:main2} as described in \textsection \ref{outline}.
 We start with the definition of a graph of groups structure and see how they appear when splitting manifolds.

-Let us recall that our main results are concerned with groups up to quasi-isometry, so up to finite-index.
+Let us recall that our main results are concerned with groups up to quasi-isometry, so up to finite index.
 In particular, since any manifold admits a finite covering of degree at most two that is orientable, we may ---and will always--- assume that our manifolds are orientable.